CESSProject/cess-proving-system/README.md

 > cargo build --release --all --features cuda
 ```

-It now builds it with both, CUDA and OpenCL support, CUDA will then be preferred at runtime, but can be disabled with the `FIL_PROOFS_GPU_FRAMEWORK` environment variable (see more information in the `GPU usage` section below).
+It now builds it with both, CUDA and OpenCL support, CUDA will then be preferred at runtime, but can be disabled with the `CESS_PROOFS_GPU_FRAMEWORK` environment variable (see more information in the `GPU usage` section below).

 ## Building for Arm64